Macedonian Canadians: Ethnicity and origins

 In the first half of the 20th century, most of the Macedonians were largely classified as Bulgarians or Macedono-Bulgarians.
 Until World War II, most people who today identify themselves as Macedonian Canadians claimed a Bulgarian ethnic identity and were recorded as part of the Bulgarian ethnic group.
 The term Macedonian was used as a geographic/regional term rather than an ethnic one.
 At that time the political organization by the Slavic immigrants from the region of Macedonia, the Macedonian Patriotic Organization, also promoted the idea of Macedonian Slavs being Bulgarians.
+In 1911 they established the first Macedono-Bulgarian Orthodox Church Sts.
+Cyril and Methody in Toronto.
+The church was consecrated on May 24, 1911 by the Bulgarian hieromonk Theophylact Malincheff, who issued The First Bulgarian-English Pocket Dictionary in 1913.
+Their Macedono-Bulgarian Orthodox Churches established by immigrants from Macedonia and Bulgaria, primarily served as community centers for social gatherings and often acted as hubs for the Macedonian Patriotic Organization.
+The churches represented their shared Bulgarian cultural and religious identity.
+A Macedono-Bulgarian school, funded in Toronto as early as 1914 was also the first Bulgarian school in the Americas.
+The first immigrant waves which identified themselves as ethnic Macedonians arrived in the late 1950s and early 1960s from Yugoslavia.
+The statistics in Canada included for the first time the entries Macedonian language and Ethnic Macedonian in its census questionnaires much later and this led Macedonians to declare themselves as Yugoslavs till the 1980s.